Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

     }
     ```

-- Obtain a list of voices supported by the TTS using the `tts_foreach_supported_voices()` function.The foreach function triggers a separate callback for each supported voice.
+- Obtain a list of voices supported by the TTS using the `tts_foreach_supported_voices()` function.

+    The foreach function triggers a separate callback for each supported voice.
 As long as the callback returns `true`, the foreach function continues to loop over the supported voices.

     ```
     bool